Flights canceled, highways closed as winter storm wallops US

 PIERRE, S.D.
-(AP) — A brutal winter storm knocked out power in California and the Midwest, closed interstate highways from Arizona to Wyoming and prompted more than 1,500 flight cancellations Wednesday — and the worst won't be over for several days.
+(AP) — A brutal winter storm closed interstate highways from Arizona to Wyoming Wednesday, trapped drivers in cars, knocked out power to hundreds of thousands of people and prompted the first blizzard warning in Southern California in decades — and the worst won't be over for several days.

-The wintry mix was hitting hard in the northern U.S., closing schools, offices, even shutting down the Minnesota Legislature.
+The wintry mix hit hard in the northern U.S., closing schools, offices, even shutting down the Minnesota Legislature.
 Travel was difficult.
-Weather contributed to more than 1,500 U.S. flight cancellations, according to the tracking service FlightAware.
+Weather contributed to more than 1,600 U.S. flight cancellations, according to the tracking service FlightAware.
 More than 400 of those were due to arrive or depart from the Minneapolis-St. Paul International Airport.
 Another 5,000-plus flights were delayed across the country.

 At Denver International Airport, Taylor Dotson, her husband, Reggie, and their 4-year-old daughter, Raegan, faced a two-hour flight delay to Nashville on their way home to Belvidere, Tennessee.